 Plastic lenses are widely used in ophthalmology.
 For reading glasses and sunglasses, for example, the low weight and reduced fragility is advantageous in addition to the lower cost.
 Intra-ocular lenses and contact lenses are basically always made of polymers.
-Eye protection glasses are often made from polymers with added dyes for spectral filtering.
+Laser safety glasses are often made from polymers with added dyes for spectral filtering.

 Similar aspects apply to optical storage devices, e.g. with CD, DVD and blu-ray disks.